bipinthecoder/bipinthecoder/README.md

 ### Hi, I'm Bipin 👋👨🏻‍💻
 <br>
-*A Mission-driven Full-Stack Front-End Developer with a passion for thoughtful UI, collaboration, and alacrity to learn.*
+## "A Mission-driven Full-Stack Front-End Developer with a passion for thoughtful UI, collaboration, and alacrity to learn"
-*This text will be italic*
-_This will also be italic_
 <br>

 <!---